transcend-io/lazydecipheriv/readme.md

 Problem: In Node, it's required to `decipher.setAuthTag()` _before_ beginning a decipher stream.

-`createLazyDecipheriv` is just like `createDecipheriv`, but you can check the authTag later.
+`createLazyDecipheriv` is just like `createDecipheriv`, but you can set the authTag later.

 ## Usage